Oluwasetemi/notes/html.md

 Tags in HTML are case insensitive.
 That is, they can be written in uppercase, lowercase, or a mixture.
-Example `<title>` tag can be written as `<Title>,</TiTlE>`or in any other way.
+Example: `<title>` tag can be written as `<Title>,</TiTlE>`or in any other way.